A Forever Home for a Husky in need

 Read Coco's story here

-Dessie was a scared and lost young black and white male who came from the Wagga Wagga Council Dog Pound in July 2007.
+Dezi was a scared and lost young black and white male who came from the Wagga Wagga Council Dog Pound in July 2007.
 We waited so long for the right people to adopt him - and Barb and Chris Philbrick were these people!
 He joined Delilah and Max who were happy and settled with them already.

 In May 2008, Tara (who was Treasure) went home to live out the rest of her life with this caring family.

-Click here to read about Dessie's' new life.
+Click here to read about these dogs

 Each Husky who has stayed here and who has been placed in a new home deserves to be remembered.